Background pattern

 • medicines to treat fungal infections (antifungals) (such as ketoconazole, itraconazole);

-• certain medicines to treat HIV infection (such as efavirenz, nevirapine, and protease inhibitors such as, for example, indinavir, ritonavir);
+• certain medicines to treat HIV infection (such as efavirenz, nevirapine, and protease inhibitors such as indinavir, ritonavir);

 • certain antibiotics used to treat tuberculosis (rifabutin, rifampicin).

-These medicines may increase the risk of adverse effects or reduce the effect of ABILIFY; if you observe any unusual symptoms when taking any of these medicines at the same time as ABILIFY, you should inform your doctor.
+These medicines may increase the risk of side effects or reduce the effect of ABILIFY; if you notice any unusual symptoms when taking any of these medicines at the same time as ABILIFY, you should tell your doctor.

-• triptans, tramadol, and tryptophan used to treat diseases such as depression, generalized anxiety disorder, OCD, and social phobia, as well as migraine and pain;
+• triptans, tramadol, and tryptophan used for diseases such as depression, generalized anxiety disorder, obsessive-compulsive disorder (OCD), and social phobia, as well as migraine and pain;

 • other antidepressants (such as venlafaxine and tryptophan) used in severe depression;